OvoControl P – Birth Control For Flocks of Pigeons

-OvoControl is a ready-to-use bait that interferes with the reproduction of treated birds, causing the population to decline through attrition.
-This effective and humane technology is especially useful for managing pigeon flocks in larger areas without having to resort to poisons and their associated risks.
+OvoControl P is a ready-to-use bait that interferes with the reproduction of treated birds, causing the population to decline through attrition.
+This effective and humane technology is especially useful for managing pigeon flocks in larger areas without resorting to poisons and their associated risks.

-The compound remains in widespread use today (NICARB), world-wide, to control coccidiosis, an enteric disease in poultry.
+The compound remains in worldwide use today, to control coccidiosis, an enteric disease in poultry.

 Nicarbazin interference with egg hatchability represents an unwanted side-effect in chickens.
 Together with the USDA National Wildlife Research Center in Fort Collins, CO, Innolytics developed OvoControl as a useful new tool to help manage pest birds.

 Baiting can begin at any time and OvoControl has been shown to have a wide margin of safety and efficacy.
 Flat rooftops are the ideal area to bait pigeons.

 Pigeons breed rapidly – just five mating pairs can produce up to 400 pigeons in only two years.